Azure/vscode-aks-tools/docs/book/src/features/kaito-integration.md

 ![Installation Page](../resources/kaito-install-page.png)

-Once on the page, click **Install** and the Kaito installation progress will begin.
-You will be notified when Kaito has been successfully installed.
+Once on the page, click **Install** and the KAITO installation progress will begin.
+You will be notified when KAITO has been successfully installed.

 ### Deploy a model